Ingrid Bergman: 1956–1972: Hollywood return

 In 1961, Bergman's second American television production, Twenty-four Hours in a Woman's Life, was produced by her third husband, Lars Schmidt.
-Bergman played a bereaved wife, in love with a younger man she has known for only 24 hours.
-She later starred in Goodbye Again as Paula Tessier, a middle-aged interior decorator who falls in love with Anthony Perkins' character, who is fifteen years her junior.
-Paula is in relationship with Roger Demarest, a womanizer, played by Yves Montand.
-Roger loves Paula but reluctant to give up his womanizing ways.
+Bergman played a bereaved wife in love with a younger man she has known for only 24 hours.
+She later starred in Goodbye Again as Paula Tessier, a middle-aged interior designer who falls in love with Anthony Perkins' character, fifteen years her junior.
+Paula is in a relationship with Roger Demarest, a womanizer, played by Yves Montand.
+Roger loves Paula but is reluctant to give up his womanizing ways.
 When Perkins starts pursuing her, the lonely Paula is suddenly forced to choose between the two men.
 In his review of the film, Bosley Crowther wrote that Bergman was neither convincing nor interesting in her part as Perkins's lover.